TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> We are always complaining that our days are few, and acting as though there would be no end of them.   ~ Seneca
+> Whenever people agree with me I always feel I must be wrong. ~ Oscar Wilde